NormB/devstack-core/reference-apps/nodejs/README.md

 ## What This Is NOT

-❌ **Not production-ready** - Missing security hardening, rate limiting improvements ❌ **Not feature-complete** - Focuses on integration patterns, not business logic ❌ **Not optimized** - Simple implementations for learning ❌ **Not secure** - Uses root Vault token for simplicity
+❌ **Not production-ready** - Reference implementation for learning, not hardened for production ❌ **Not feature-complete** - Focuses on integration patterns, not business logic ❌ **Not optimized** - Simple implementations for learning ❌ **Not secure** - Uses root Vault token for simplicity